An Academic History

 The university changed dramatically during Schatz' tenure.
 The College of Engineering was divided into the Carnegie Institute of Technology and the Mellon College of Science.
 Margaret Morrison Carnegie College was phased out over the course of several years and the College of Humanities and Social Sciences was created with departments in English, History, Modern Languages and Psychology.
 Wean Hall and Warner Hall were constructed and the student body continued to expand.
 Faculty members formed the Faculty Senate in 1968 to address major campus issues.

 In 1973, President Cyert officially reinstituted the Office of the Provost but split the office between two individuals, Schatz and Arnold Weber (below).
-Under Cyert, Schatz oversaw all educational matters in the Carnegie Institute of Technology and the College of Fine Arts.
+Under Cyert, Schatz oversaw all educational matters in the Carnegie Institute of Technology (now College of Engineering) and the College of Fine Arts.
 Schatz served as interim university president for a short time in 1972 before Cyert took office.

 While Schatz was provost, the university continued to grow.
 The Robotics Institute opened and Carnegie Mellon celebrated its first Nobel Laureate, Herb Simon, who won the Nobel Prize in Economics in 1978.
 Schatz was instrumental in bringing the first computers to Carnegie Mellon and encouraged the growth of technology on campus.